cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Considerations:

 * There aren't direct ways to obtain the targets for the `jump` instruction.
 Forcing the instruction to target the intended code might be very difficult (albeit not outright impossible when modifying the instruction to target labels instead).
 * Introducing jumps unrecognized by Mindcode would render most of the compiled code unsafe.
 Mindcode uses the knowledge of the program control flow to generate the code and make various optimizations.
-Introducing unrecognized control flow instructions would mean the knowledge is incorrect and the generated code possibly flawed.
+Introducing unrecognized control flow instructions would mean the compiled code and especially the optimizations are not correct.

 ---